GearoidDC/100-days-of-code/log.md

 Going to work on just getting the core functioning 100% and if I have time make the improvements want.

 **Link to work:** College work can't show yet

+### Day 15: May 16, 2020
+**Today's Progress**: Completed all the functionally for my Rails project

+**Thoughts:** Have all the modals I want made now I'm just going to work on refactoring my code and trying to make it nice and DRY.

+**Link to work:** College work can't show yet